 - Travel: A pill bottle travels easier than a pen + needles + sharps container + cooler pack.

-For most patients, it genuinely comes down to preference.
-If the 30-minute fasting window does not bother you and you like daily habits, oral works.
-If you want to think about your medication once a week, the injection is simpler overall.
-Neither is objectively better — they are different workflows for the same molecule.
+For most patients, it comes down to preference.
+If the 30-minute fasting window doesn't bother you and you like a daily ritual, oral works.
+If you'd rather think about your medication once a week and forget it, the injection is simpler overall.
+Neither is the right answer — they're two workflows for the same molecule.

 What real-world data says so far

-Four months is not long enough for robust real-world effectiveness data.
-But early signals from commercial claims databases and Novo Nordisk's Q1 2026 earnings call tell us a few things:
+Four months isn't long enough for robust real-world effectiveness data.
+But early signals from commercial claims databases and Novo Nordisk's Q1 2026 earnings call point in a few directions.

 - Adherence at 90 days: roughly 72%, which is higher than typical oral medications for chronic conditions (usually 50–65% at 90 days).
 The weight-loss motivation clearly helps.